 - Overseeing the financial performance of the Academy and ensuring financial probity

 We do these through meetings of the full governing body twice a term and in our three committees:

-Learning and Progress which has responsibility for all the teaching and learning which takes place in the Academy, including the curriculum and the academic success of all students.
+Curriculum and Standards which has responsibility for all the teaching and learning which takes place in the Academy, including the curriculum and the academic success of all students.

-Finance and Business which monitors the budget, balancing the demands of the resources needed for successful learning with responsibility for ensuring that the premises provide an excellent working environment for all.
+Business and Finance which monitors the budget, balancing the demands of the resources needed for successful learning with responsibility for ensuring that the premises provide an excellent working environment for all.